PlanBCode/koppelbot/factory/README.md

 The entry point for any request is `index.php`

+- `/api` requests : entity data in json format
+- `/doc` requests : auto generated documentation
 - content requests : serve web content
-- api requests : entity data in json format
-- doc requests : auto generated documentation

 An api requests consists of a path and a querystring: